If you have concerns about the conduct of an AAT member, you may make a complaint to AAT’s Professional Standards team.

 What we need from you

-If you wish to make a complaint, you must complete the Complaint form.
+If you wish to make a complaint, you must complete the Complaint form (PDF).
 You must provide evidence in support of your complaint.
+Please do not send original documents with your complaint form as these will not be returned to you.

 AAT disciplinary processes and tribunals

 If a member has breached our Code of Professional Ethics we will take disciplinary action where necessary to ensure that AAT membership retains its high standards.
-Read more about our disciplinary processes and tribunals here.
+Read more about our disciplinary processes and tribunals:

 The AAT Glossary (PDF) provides definitions for the terms used in AAT's policies, regulations and guidance.